RetroDECK/ES-DE/THEMES-DEV.md

 * `pos` - type: NORMALIZED_PAIR
     - Default is `0 0.38378`
 * `origin` - type: NORMALIZED_PAIR
-    - Where on the carousel `pos` refers to.
+    - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the carousel exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0 0`
 * `color` - type: COLOR